Skip to main content

 • story

-The story in this game is widely criticized for being extremely short, often taking less than two hours to complete, and lacking depth or coherence.
-Many players feel that the narrative is rushed and poorly developed, making it feel almost irrelevant in the context of the gameplay.
-While some appreciate the game's rhythm mechanics and visuals, the consensus is that the story does not add significant value, leading to disappointment, especially given the game's price.
+The story in the game is widely criticized for being extremely short, often taking less than two hours to complete, and lacking depth or coherence.
+Many players feel that the narrative is rushed and poorly developed, with little relevance to the overall gameplay experience, which primarily focuses on rhythm mechanics.
+While some appreciate the game's aesthetic and musical elements, the consensus is that the story is a minor and unsatisfactory aspect of the overall package.

 • “The story was kind of silly but that's not really what you're here for in this kind of game, and it does the job.”